-- 1. Provided PVTA with planning and technical assistance for fixed route services and facilities planning and operations. - 2.
-Produced PVTA's printed fixed route bus schedules, system map, and related products; updated bus operator field guides; managed vendors for printed products. - 3.
-Produced and installed maps and signage for transit facilities.
-As requested. - 4.
-Provided analysis of operational data from PVTA's ITS systems including as requested. - 5.
-Supported PVTA Advisory Board and subcommittee activities as requested. - 6.
-Provided general coordination among PVTA, PVMPO, PVPC staff, and MassDOT including regular executive level PVTA/PVPC coordination meetings and programming of transit items in the TIP. - 7.
-Performed public engagement and facilitated public hearings for proposed service and fare changes. - 8.
-Produced fare impact study. - 9.
-Produced Title VI service equity analyses for proposed service changes; assisted with preparation of fare equity analysis. - 10.
-Continued support for regional bus stop consolidation.
+- 1. PVTA fixed route services technical assistance. - 2.
+Produced PVTA's printed fixed route bus schedules, system map, updated bus operator field guides and related products. - 3.
+Analysis of operational data from PVTA's ITS systems. - 4.
+Supported PVTA Advisory Board and subcommittee activities. - 5.
+Transit TIP. - 6.
+Public engagement and public hearings for proposed service and fare changes. - 7.
+PVTA fare impact study. - 8.
+Title VI service equity analysis. - 9.
+Regional bus stop consolidation.

-- Continue to provide general support to PVTA operations and planning for fixed route services and facilities, including: service evaluation and optimization; compliance with ADA regulations, Title VI and environmental justice policies, and other applicable policies, laws, and regulations; updating and maintenance of vital documents; and other tasks as assigned. - 2.
-Continue to update and produce PVTA's fixed route printed bus schedules, bus operator field guides, and related products; and continue to manage print vendors for these products. - Continue to produce and install maps and signage at transit facilities and on vehicles as requested. - 4.
-Continue to attend and participate in relevant public, municipal, regional, and state agency meetings. - 5.
-Continue to provide analysis of data from PVTA's information systems as requested. - 6.
-Continue to provide support for meetings of the PVTA Advisory Board and its subcommittees. - 7.
-Continue to support PVTA Bus Rider Forums and other customer outreach.
+- 1. Continue to provide general support to PVTA operations and planning for fixed route services and facilities, including: service evaluation and optimization; compliance with ADA regulations, Title VI and environmental justice policies, and other applicable policies, laws, and regulations; updating and maintenance of vital documents; and other tasks as assigned. - Continue to update and produce PVTA's fixed route printed bus schedules, on-line and virtual schedules, bus operator field guides, and related products; and continue to manage print vendors for these products. - 3.
+Continue to produce and install maps and signage at transit facilities and on vehicles as requested. - 4.
+Continue to attend and participate in relevant public, municipal, regional, and state agency meetings. - Continue to provide analysis of data from PVTA's information systems as requested. - 6.
+Continue to provide support for meetings of the PVTA Advisory Board and its subcommittees. - Continue to support PVTA Bus Rider Forums and other customer outreach. - Continue to conduct and enhance outreach to transit customers with limited English proficiency, including research on best practices, such as partnering with ESL programs, and assure compliance with requirements of Title VI for PVTA and PVMPO. - 9.
+Support ongoing implementation of the PVTA public participation plan and language access plan.

-- Continue to conduct and enhance outreach to transit customers with limited English proficiency, including research on best practices, such as partnering with ESL programs, and assure compliance with requirements of Title VI for PVTA and PVMPO. - Support ongoing implementation of the PVTA public participation plan and language access plan. - 10.
-Continue to provide support for new transit technologies and services, including bus rapid transit, microtransit, TNC coordination, Mobility as a Service, and mobile/electronic fare collection. - 11.
+- 10. Continue to provide support for new transit technologies and services, including bus rapid transit, microtransit, TNC coordination, Mobility as a Service, and mobile/electronic fare collection. - 11.
 Continue to advance the use and incorporation of GIS, GPS, and online mapping technologies to support PVTA transit route and facilities planning, public engagement, and regulatory compliance. - 12.
 Continue to support PVTA bus stop consolidation planning. - 13.
 Continue to provide coordination among PVTA, PVMPO, PVPC staff, and MassDOT for proactive communication and the programming of transit items in the TIP. - 14.
 Continue to coordinate and participate in transit planning activities of the PVMPO region among PVTA, MassDOT, Franklin Regional Transit Authority, Connecticut Department of Transportation, Capital Regional Council of Governments, Amtrak, intercity bus carriers and other transit service providers, and other stakeholders to enhance inter-regional transit services.

-- 1. PVTA fixed route printed schedules and related digital materials for web posting.
+- PVTA fixed route printed schedules and related digital materials for web posting.
 As needed. - 2.
 PVTA field operators guide updates.
-As needed. - 3.
-PVTA System Map update in requested formats.
+As needed. - PVTA Title VI Updates, Public Participation Plan Updates, Safety Plan and any additional FTA required document updates.
 As needed. - 4.
+PVTA Transit TIP 2021-2025. - 5.
 Brochures, public notices, posters, maps, website services, and other print and digital materials.
-As requested. - 5.
-Updates and translation of "vital documents" in print and electronic formats for LEP persons.
-Ongoing. - 6.
+As requested. - Updates and translation of "vital documents" in print and electronic formats for LEP persons.
+Ongoing. - 7.
 Reports, plans, and other documents.
 Ongoing.

 Source Budget Est. Staff Effort

-FTA S. 5303 \$115,653 58 weeks
+FTA S. 5303 \$133,691 67 weeks

-PVTA S. 5307 \$122,500 61 weeks
+PVTA S. 5307 \$127,500 64 weeks

-TOTAL \$238,153 119 weeks
+TOTAL \$261,191 131 weeks

-Direct Labor \$105,284
+Direct Labor \$118,079

-Indirect Costs \$132,869
+Indirect Costs \$143,112